 curated by Sabine Schaschl and Eliza Lips

-During the summer months, Museum Haus Konstruktiv presents the largest solo exhibition on the work of Austrian-Swiss artist Elisabeth Wild ever seen in a Swiss museum.
-It features around two hundred collages that Wild (b.
-1922 in Vienna, d.
-2020 in Panajachel, Guatemala) created during her last twenty years, until shortly before her death.
+Museum Haus Konstruktiv presents the largest solo exhibition on the work of Elisabeth Wild (1922 Vienna, AT – 2020 Panajachel, GT) presented in a Swiss museum.
+It features around 180 small-format collages that the artist created from the turn of the millennium until shortly before her death, using elements from glossy magazines.

 Over here, a concrete structure and inserted graphic color fields in blue and violet jointly generate an interesting interplay of two-dimensionality and depth effect; over there, an image of a sunset rotated by 90 degrees combines with primarily dark-red, dark-green and black semicircles, along with a dimly glowing dome shape, to produce a dream-like futuristic scene.
 These and many other compositions are presented on the fifth floor at Museum Haus Konstruktiv, where the wealth of variety that Elisabeth Wild achieved in her works on paper unfolds most impressively.